 - Governments worldwide should continue to condemn the use of cluster munitions in Syria, and call for Syria and all states to join the Convention on Cluster Munitions.

-Since 2012, the leadership of the Convention on Cluster Munitions and states worldwide have spoken out against the use of this banned weapon.
+The leadership of the Convention on Cluster Munitions and states worldwide have spoken out against the use of this banned weapon.

 "We call upon the Syrian regime to immediately stop the further use of cluster munitions, and to comply strictly with all its obligations under international humanitarian law.
 [These] continuous violations of international humanitarian law will lead to a situation in which it will be fully held accountable for these horrific acts against its own population," said the President of the 6th Meeting of States Parties to the Convention in February 2016.